 Where will I be sitting and what time do I have to be there?

-For every exam, the seating plans will be on display in the afternoon prior to each exam on the outside window of the learning managers’ office.
-It will also be displayed in the main hall on the morning of registration for the exam.
+For every exam, the seating plans will be on display outside the main sports hall on the morning of your exam.
 Your timetable will show you the start time of the exam but you must be at the exam room AT LEAST 15 minutes before the start time.

 I’ve got more than one exam at the same time – what happens?